A walk from hot spring to hot spring in charming, rural Oita.

 Day 3 Hita – Handa Kogen - Nagayu Onsen

-We follow a leisurely path over either flat or gently rising terrain, through picturesque market garden farms and grasslands until we reach Chojabaru, located in the foothills of Kuju and the end of our walk today.
-From here, a vehicle takes us along the roads around the Kuju Mountains to our accommodation, a delightful inn aside a river at Nagayu Onsen where we stay for the next two nights.
+We follow a leisurely path over either flat or gently rising terrain composed of woods and grasslands until we reach Chojabaru, which is located in the foothills of the Kuju mountains, and the end of our walk today.
+After lunch here, our vehicle takes us over the spectacular Maki-no-to Pass to our accommodation, a delightful inn aside a river at Nagayu Onsen.
+We stay here for the next two nights.
 Now well practiced in our evening routine, and after a leisurely soak in our inn’s onsen baths, we enjoy another delightful evening's meal.

 Meals: Breakfast, lunch & dinner.